andrewyur/poetry-bot/README.md

 # poetry-bot
-discord poetry bot using discord.js and chatgpt API
+discord poetry bot using discord.js in ES6 and the openai API. uses a basic docker configuration, and winston for error logging.

 ## instructions